99rafa/Sauron-Project/demo/README.md

 **insert100cars.txt**

-  This file tests cam_join and report functions
+  This file tests cam_join and report functions in the eye client

 **insert100persons.txt**

-  This file tests cam_join and report functions
+  This file tests cam_join and report functions in the eye client

 **track.txt**

-  This file tests track function
+  This file tests track function in the spotter client

 **trackMatch.txt**

-  This file tests trackMatch function
+  This file tests trackMatch function in the spotter client

 **trail.txt**

-  This file tests trace function
+  This file tests trace function in the spotter client

 ----